 The land tenure system of southern Nigeria created a number of problems for land management in the country.
 First, it encouraged the practice of multiple sales of the same land to different buyers by land-owning families in the absence of titling and appropriate registration mechanisms for transaction in land.
 It also led to tremendous land speculation and a sharp rise in the prices of land for urban and infrastructural development (Mabogunje 2011).
+Land alienation and sales which were taboo in the southern Nigeria, not only grew in volume and geographical spread but also became the cause of considerable litigation and communal strive, often resulting in violent confrontation as the colonial era progressed.

-It was not surprising therefore that the Military Government in 1978 promulgated the Land Use Decree to see to it that:
+It was not surprising therefore that Military Government in 1978 promulgated the Land Use Decree to see to it that: